jackbrucesimpson/VisCount/README.md

 # VisCount

-A versatile visualization tool for exploring count data

-## Authors

-Jack Bruce Simpson<sup>1</sup>, Erin A. McKenney<sup>2</sup>, Allen Rodrigo<sup>1</sup>, David Lovell<sup>3</sup>

-<sup>1</sup>Australian National University, Canberra, ACT, Australia<br />
-<sup>2</sup>Duke University, Durham, North Carolina, USA<br />
-<sup>3</sup>Queensland University of Technology, Brisbane, Queensland, Australia<br />

 ## Description
-Visualisation tool for count compositional data and associated factors in R. If you provide this program with a file containing relative count data (such as outut from QIIME), it will generate an interactive plot in the browser that will:
+A versatile visualization tool for exploring count data.

+If you provide this program with a file containing relative count data (such as outut from QIIME), it will generate an interactive plot in the browser that will:

 * Compare the abundance of two different count data variables against one another and select which variables to compare interactively
 * Visualise and filter data for up to 3 different factors